 Children will love watching films in their own lounge area.
 In total there are 5 bedrooms (the master suite is fabulously light, bright and spacious), 3 bathrooms and a downstairs toilet.

 The garden is a beautiful place to sit and savour your morning coffee listening to nothing but birdsong or the woodpecker doing his daily chores.
 On warm evenings you can enjoy a drink in the outside covered dining area or enjoy a game of ping-pong.

 Gogerddan Garage Shop just 10-minute walk away, open everyday 7am-9pm.

 The local area has several great restaurants to visit including some off the beaten track.
 Try Pachamama in Newcastle Emelyn, The Daffodil in Penrhiwllan, Hammet House in Llechryd and the Pizza Tipi in Cardigan.
 The seaside village of Tresaith, just a couple of miles away, has more great places to enjoy some fine fair.

 Come here to explore the Cardigan Bay coastline, beaches and Ceredigion coastal path only 3 miles away.

 First floor Grand Master suite, beamed ceiling.
-Superking bed with views over rear garden with palatial ensuite with freestanding bath, Victorian style tiles, heated towel rails and double sized separate shower, toilet, basin, mirror, sofa, armchairs, TV.
+Superking bed and extra single bed with views over rear garden with palatial ensuite with freestanding bath, Victorian style tiles, heated towel rails and double sized separate shower, toilet, basin, mirror, sofa, armchairs, TV.
 Stable door with views down the avenue of trees.